Last Updated on May 30, 2022

 Regardless of how many the pros of a platform are, there are always a few cons that should also be noted.
 So, let’s know about the drawbacks of headless commerce as well.

 As you are separating your frontend from the backend, now you have to spend on two separate environments i.e. the cost will become twice.
 There could be upfront costs as well for setting up headless commerce.

-Now you will deal with multiple vendors & technologies having their own set of bugs & security issues plus they have their ways of installing, configure, troubleshoot, and also in support.
-All these tasks require more works and increase complexity.
+Now you will deal with multiple vendors & technologies having their own set of bugs & security issues plus they have their ways of installing, configuring, troubleshooting, and also in support.
+All these tasks require more work and increase complexity.

 It depends on your current ecommerce platform you can also lose native frontend features after separating it from the frontend.
 Features like Page building, previewing (WYSIWYG), and also merchandising wouldn’t be further available.

 Headless commerce solutions assist you to rapidly adapt to change while attaining a low cost of ownership, a fast time to market, perfect security, and everything one needs to deliver a top-class online shopping experience.